-You probably never resort to clip-art for your marketing campaign, and Halloween is not the time to start.
-Your goal should be to adapt classic Halloween imagery for your brand so that your Halloween campaign feels like a natural part of your communications.
+Original artwork is always going to beat clipart for your marketing campaigns.
+For this season, your goal should be to adapt classic Halloween imagery for your brand so your Halloween campaign feels like a natural part of your communications.

-Clearly, Moleskine has a great design team; this email’s graphic elements have a Tim Burton-esque feel that Moleskine’s unique customers are sure to find appealing.
+Clearly, Moleskine has a great design team; this email’s graphic elements have an apealing Tim Burton-esque feel.
 Though no Moleskine products are featured in the email’s visuals, the illustrations look a bit like they could’ve been drawn in a notebook.
 The result is an email that is fully Halloween-themed but also very consistent with Moleskine’s brand.
 This email campaign also uses scarcity on multiple levels, with a sale deadline and a promise of limited edition merchandise, and features some low-key punning.